Sidemount diving: Rebreather sets

 Sidemount allows a low profile to penetrate tight restrictions in cave and wreck diving, and is convenient for carrying a bailout rebreather.
 A sidemount rebreather as the main breathing apparatus can be mounted on one side of the diver's body and can be balanced weight-wise and hydrodynamically by a large bailout cylinder sidemounted on the other side.
 Sidemount rebreathers are sensitive to diver orientation, which can change hydrostatic work of breathing over a larger range than for back mount, and the resisistive work of breathing is also relatively large due to the long breathing hoses and multiple bends necessary to fit the components into a long narrow format.
 As of 2019, no sidemount rebreather had passed the CE test for work of breathing.
 Sidemount rebreathers may also be more susceptible to major loop flooding due to lack of a convenient exhalation counterlung position to form a water trap.

 Bungees

-The use of bungees for upper cylinder attachment and trim is a quintessential identifier of sidemount configuration.
+The use of bungees for upper cylinder attachment and trim is an essential characteristic of sidemount configuration.
 The bungee is attached to the rear upper harness/BCD and routes under the diver's armpits to the front shoulder webbing.
-Appropriate length and thickness bungees are critical to ensure that the sidemount cylinders remain in trim horizontally along the diver's side torso with the valves under the armpits.
+Appropriate length and thickness bungees are critical to ensure that the sidemount cylinders remain in trim horizontally alongside the diver's torso with the valves under the armpits.
 The cylinder/s should neither rise above, or drop below, the diver when they are in flat, horizontal trim position.
 The cylinder is secured by wrapping, or routing, the bungees around the cylinder valve handle, stem and/or cylinder neck.
 In addition to providing the desired cylinder positioning and trim, the bungees also provide the capacity to secure the cylinder top end to the diver while the cylinders are detached at the bottom and maneuvered into a forward position.